Eric Hosmer Player Props: Cubs vs. Padres

 Padres Pitching Rankings

-- The Padres have the 18th-ranked team ERA across all MLB pitching staffs (4.39).
+- The Padres have the 19th-ranked team ERA across all league pitching staffs (4.48).

-- Padres pitchers combine to rank 14th in baseball in home runs given up (25 total, one per game).
+- The Padres rank 13th in baseball in home runs allowed (26 total, one per game).

-- Snell gets the start for the Padres, his fifth of the season.
-He is 0-3 with a 6.50 ERA and 21 strikeouts in 18 2/3 innings pitched.
+- The Padres will send Wacha (2-1) out for his fifth start of the season.
+He is 2-1 with a 7.08 ERA and 18 strikeouts through 20 1/3 innings pitched.

-- In his most recent appearance on Wednesday, the lefty went five innings against the Atlanta Braves, giving up two earned runs while surrendering three hits.
+- The righty's last appearance was on Friday against the Arizona Diamondbacks, when he tossed four innings, surrendering five earned runs while giving up 10 hits.

-- The 30-year-old has an ERA of 6.50, with 10.5 strikeouts per nine innings, in four games this season.
-Opponents have a .292 batting average against him.
+- In four games this season, the 31-year-old has put up an ERA of 7.08, with 8 strikeouts per nine innings.
+Opponents are hitting .333 against him.

 © 2023 Data Skrive.
 All rights reserved.